This guide was last updated in January 2019. It previously appeared on the AboutCookies.org site, which like Out-Law.com was run by Pinsent Masons.

-The UK Regulations are derived from EU Directives.
-Each Member State has some discretion in how it implements a Directive.
-Therefore, the cookie laws in other European countries may differ from those of the UK which are set out in PECR.
+Because each EU country has some discretion in how it implements a Directive, the cookie laws in other European countries may differ from those of the UK which are set out in PECR.

-6. - (1) Subject to paragraph (4), a person shall not store or gain access to information stored, in the terminal equipment of a subscriber or user unless the requirements of paragraph (2) are met.
+6. - (1) Subject to paragraph (4), a person shall not store or gain information, or to gain access to information stored, in the terminal equipment of a subscriber or user unless the requirements of paragraph (2) are met.

 (2) The requirements are that the subscriber or user of that terminal equipment -